apache/hawq-docs/requirements/system-requirements.md

 -   Gigabit Ethernet within the array.
 For a production cluster, 10 Gigabit Ethernet recommended.
 -   Dedicated, non-blocking switch.

+## Port Requirements<a id="port-req"></a>
+Individual PXF plug-ins, which you install after adding the HAWQ and PXF services, require that you Tomcat on the host machine.
+Tomcat reserves ports 8005, 8080, and 8009.

+If you have configured Oozie JXM reporting on a host that will run a PXF plug-in, make sure that the reporting service uses a port other than 8005.
+This helps to prevent port conflict errors from occurring when you start the PXF service.

 ## Umask Requirement<a id="umask"></a>
 Set the OS file system umask to 022 on all cluster hosts.
 This ensure that users can read the HDFS block files.